BeAPI/composer-go-maintenance/README.md

 `composer go-maintenance start wp tools/maintenance.model`

 *If you use these additional parameters, please make sure you use relative paths in command lines.*
+*Also make sure your model file is named 'maintenance.model'*

 Optionally you can create a file called `maintenance.php` at the root of your WordPress content dir e.g `wp-content/maintenance.php`.
 This is a good way to customize maintenance page displayed in WordPress by default.